bdevore/getcleandata/README.md

 After performing these steps for both the training and testing data, the two sets are merged using rbind into a single full data frame.

 ### Column Naming Rationale
 Once the data has been merged into a combined data frame, we clean up the column names to make them more human readable.
+Column names are expanded into more descriptive text, using dots between each word.
+The following changes were made:
+1. Replacing all '-XYZ' with 'for.XYZ.Axis' for the appropriate axis
+2. Expanding -std() and -mean() with expanded text ('Standard.Deviation' and 'Mean')
+3. Expanding variable names that start with 't' with 'Time' and 'f' with 'Frequency'
+4. Expanding 'BodyAcc' and 'GravityAcc' to 'Body.Acceleration' and 'Gravity.Acceleration' respectively
+5. Expanding 'BodyGyro' to 'Body.Gyroscope'
+6. Expanding 'Mag' to 'Magnitude'

 ### Result Format Rationale
+A wide format approach to the data was taken